i'm a wild child dreamer and drama queen all in one.

 Through all the difficult cases i.e. murder, rape, sodomy, Mr Ram was always compassionate, not just with me but with the victims and the clients.

-So lucky I am, that not only was I able to spend a month attached to Karpal Singh & Co., come 26 November 2010, this great man who has taught me so much will be the one to move my Long Call.
+So lucky I am, that not only was I able to spend time attached to Karpal Singh & Co., come 26 November 2010, this great man who has taught me so much will be the one to move my Long Call.

 And I could not have found a more suited person.